ssadedin/ximmer/doc/analyses.md

 all the results together.
 Each separate set of settings applied across a selection of CNV callers is called an "analysis".

+Whether you're doing simulation or analysis or both, the starting point is to create a configuration file that controls the analysis.
+This file can have a lot of settings, but in its most minimal form, all it needs is:

+ * bam_files setting describing where the BAM files to analyse or simulate from are
+ * target_regions setting describing the capture region
+ * callers section describing which CNV callers to run (see below)

 ## Default Analysis

 Some CNV callers have a lot of adjustable parameters.
 Therefore it is inconvenient to